 I am a Professor of Security and Privacy Engineering at the Information Security Group of the Computer Science department at University College London.
 I am also a faculty fellow at the Turing Institute.

 From Sept.
 2018 I am part time at UCL to focus on a number of commercialization & industrial activities.
 This webpage will be kept up to date in relation to my research work.

-Research interests: I research computer security, privacy, and in particular anonymous communications, traffic analysis, statistical inference, smart metering and peer-to-peer security.
-I have a special interest in the application of modern machine learning to security problems.
+Research interests: I research systems security, privacy, and in particular anonymous communications, traffic analysis, statistical inference, smart metering and peer-to-peer security, and distributed systems security.
+I have a special interest in the application of modern machine learning to security problems, decentralization, as well as distributed ledgers.
 You can see my full CV and a short bio.

-Funding and other activities: My research has been funded by MSR, ACE (GCHQ), UCL and the BIJ.
+Funding and other activities: My research has been funded by the EU (Panoramix, Nextleap, Decode), the EPSRC, MSR, ACE (GCHQ) and UCL.
 I sit on the board of the PET Symposium, and the ACM CCS and IH&MMS steering committees.
-I am a fellow of the Cambridge Centre for Science and Policy, and on the advisory board of the Simply Secure Project and Privacy International.
-I am open to short-term consultancy engagements around computer security and privacy research, or design reviews, through my company PrivTech.
+I am a fellow of the Cambridge Centre for Science and Policy, and on the advisory board of the Simply Secure Project, the Open Rights Group and before Privacy International.
+I am open to short-term consultancy engagements around computer security and privacy research, or design reviews, through UCL Consultants.

 All Privacy Anonymity Machine Learning Peer-to-peer & Blockchains Crypto Policy & Econ Social Applications Tor Location Identity Security Data